hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Risk-based authentication: a.k.a. adaptive multi-factor authentication
     - Push-based 2FA: confirm a user's identity with multiple factors of authentication that other methods cannot
   - against <span style="color: #bb6600;">phishing, social engineering and password brute-force attacks</span>
-  - <span style="color: #bb6600;">SSO authentication</span>: users with MFA and sharing the authentication with multiple applications
+  - <span style="color: #bb6600;">SSO authentication</span>: users with MFA and sharing the authentication with multiple application
+  - attacks prevented by MFA: <span style="color: #bb6600;">phishing and man-in-the-middle</span>

 - EPP & EDR
   - Endpoint Protection Platform (EPP)
-    - solely on prevention at the <span style="color: #bb66pp;">perimeter</span>
+    - solely on prevention <span style="color: #bb66pp;">at the perimeter</span>
     - provide an integrated endpoint security solution by leveraging personal firewall, port and device control, and anti-malware capabilities
     - prevent <span style="color: #bb66pp;">endpoint security threats</span> like known and unknown malware
     - provide device-level protection by identifying malicious files, detecting potentially malicious activity, and providing tools for incident investigation and response
     - act as the first line of defense, filtering out attacks that can be detected by the organization's deployed security solutions
     - complement of EDR
   - Endpoint Detection and Response (EDR)
-    - primarily on detecting <span style="color: #bb66pp;">advanced threats</span>, designed to evade front-line defenses and successfully entered the environment
+    - primarily on detecting advanced threats, designed to <span style="color: #bb66pp;">evade front-line defenses and successfully entered the environment</span>
     - detect threats across your environment
     - investigate the entire lifecycle of the threat
     - contain the threat at the endpoint, eliminate the threat before it can spread
     - detect and respond to threats that EPP and other security tools did not catch
     - acts as a second layer of protection, enabling security analysts to perform threat hunting and identify more subtle threats to the endpoint
     - <span style="color: #bb66pp;">more advanced detection capabilities</span>
+  - difference: EPP focuses on prevention while EDR focuses on <span style="color: #bb66pp;">advanced threats that envade perimeter defences</span>

 ## <span style="color: #008888;">Layer 2 Security</span>